Akshatchaube01/Chess_Project/README.md

 # Project
 A new Open Source Project.
-let's brainstorm ideas and make something new.
+Let's brainstorm ideas and make something new.
 **Project name yet to be decided

 **Project ID**